ruby/reline/doc/for_users.md

 ### Killing and Yanking

-_Killing_ means deleting text from the current line and saving it for potential later use (by _yanking_).
+_Killing_ means deleting text from the current line and saving it in a kill buffer for potential later use (by _yanking_).

 _Yanking_ means inserting previously-killed text into the current line.
-Yanked text is, depending on the command used, copied from or popped from the kill ring.
+Yanked text is copied from the kill buffer.

-Killed text is put onto the _kill ring_
+Killed text is put onto the _kill buffer_:
-(a last-in, first-out [stack][stack]):

-- For a kill command that is preceded by another kill command, the killed text is appended to the entry already at the top of the kill ring.
+- For a kill command that is preceded by another kill command, the killed text is appended to the text already in the kill buffer.
   Thus, any number of consecutive kills save killed text as a single string.
-- For a kill command that is _not_ preceded by another kill command, the killed text is pushed onto the kill ring as a new entry.
+- For a kill command that is _not_ preceded by another kill command, the killed text replaces the text in the kill buffer.

-The kill ring is not associated with particular command lines;
+The kill buffer is not associated with a particular command line;
 text killed from a the current line is available for yanking into later command lines.

 ### Word Completion